yakan67a/freemarket_sample_a67/README.md

 - has_many :comments dependent: :destroy
 - belongs_to :sns_credential dependent: :destroy
 - has_one :credit_card dependent: :destroy
-- belongs_to :sipping_adress dependent: :destroy
+- has_one :shipping_address dependent: :destroy

 ## items_table